nth-chile/gagesalzano2/src/_projects/Pink-Door.md

   />
 </div>

-<p class="bg">Pink Door Cookies is a one-of-a-kind, hand-made cookie store in Nashville combining unique flavor combinations.
+<p class="bg"><a href="https://www.pinkdoorcookies.com/">Pink Door Cookies</a> is a one-of-a-kind, hand-made cookie store in Nashville combining unique flavor combinations.
 One thing is certain, you have never had cookies like these.</p>

 {{slide['end']}}